 Personal belongings must never be left unattended.
-Unattended items may be moved by security officers during routine patrols.
-Inquiries about lost items should be made at the 1st floor security desk.
+Security officers may move unattended items during routine patrols.
+Inquire about lost items at the first floor security desk.

-Any person using the Library may be asked by Library staff and/or security personnel to show appropriate identification.
+Library staff and/or security personnel may ask any person using the library to show appropriate identification.
 Refusal to comply may result in removal from the facility.

 Food and Drink

-Drinks are permitted in the Library, but not in the computer lab.
-Food is not permitted anywhere in the Library including the Library's outdoor spaces.
+Drinks are permitted in the library but not in the computer lab.
+Food is not permitted anywhere in the library, including in the library's outdoor spaces.

 Smoking and Tobacco Products

-IIT is subject to the Illinois Clean Indoor Air Act and Chicago Clean Indoor Air Ordinance.
-Smoking and the use of tobacco or similar products is prohibited in the Library and the Library's outdoor spaces.
+Illinois Institute of Technology is subject to the Illinois Clean Indoor Air Act and Chicago Clean Indoor Air Ordinance.
+Smoking and the use of tobacco or similar products are prohibited in the library and the library's outdoor spaces.